arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

 Quoting the wiki linked above:

- "*Violations of DRY are typically referred to as WET solutions, which is commonly taken to stand for "write every time", "write everything twice", "we enjoy typing" or "waste everyone's time".
-WET solutions are common in multi-tiered architectures where a developer may be tasked with, for example, adding a comment field on a form in a web application.
-The text string "comment" might be repeated in the label, the HTML tag, in a read function name, a private variable, database DDL, queries, and so on.
-A DRY approach eliminates that redundancy by using frameworks that reduce or eliminate all those editing tasks except the most important ones, leaving the extensibility of adding new knowledge variables in one place.*"
+*Violations of DRY are typically referred to as WET solutions, which is commonly taken to stand for "write every time", "write everything twice", "we enjoy typing" or "waste everyone's time".*

 ## Polymorphism Revisited